RobertRR/discord-summary/README.md

 ## 🛠 Commands

-The `!tldr`, `!huh` and `!arguments` commands are flexible!
+The `!tldr` and `!arguments` commands are flexible!
 You can type e.g. `!tldr today` for a summary of all conversations since 12am, or `!tldr 50 messages` or `!tldr 30 mins` for message count or time based.
-You can also reply to a message and just say `!tldr` or the other commands to use that message as the starting point for the bot's processing.
+You can also reply to a message and just say `!tldr` or `!arguments` to use that message as the starting point for the bot's processing.
+The `!huh` command must be a reply to an existing message.

 | Command | Description | Access |
 | :--- | :--- | :--- |